catherineisonline/all-projects-directory/README.md

 ## G <a id="g"></a>
 - <a href="https://github.com/catherineisonline/giveaway-countdown-js">Giveaway countdown <a/> - giveaway countdown timer block made with HTML, CSS & Vanilla JavaScript
+- [Grand Theatre](https://github.com/catherineisonline/grand-theatre) - Grand Theatre is a minimalistic landing page for a theatre made with HTML, CSS & JavaScript
 - <a href="https://github.com/catherineisonline/guess-my-number">Guess my number <a/> - number guessing game project made with HTML, CSS & Vanilla JavaScript

 ## H <a id="h"></a>